-CON-62 - Blueprint Reading
+CON-62 - Blueprint Reading 3 units CSU

 This course will provide an overview of construction blueprint and specification reading, the relationship of drawings and specifications to the contract and responsibilities of the inspector in interpreting the contract documents and in the inspection of the work.
 54 hours lecture.